codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ### RBAC for Codefresh

 The Codefresh installer should be run with a Kubernetes RBAC role that allows object creation in a single namespace.
-If, by corporate policy, you do not allow the creation of service accounts or roles, a Kubernetes administrator will need to create the role, serviceAccount, and binding as shown below.
-Users with the `codefresh-app` role do not have the ability to create other roles or roleBindings.
+If, by corporate policy, you do not allow the creation of service accounts or roles, a Kubernetes administrator will need to create the role, service account, and binding as shown below.
+Users with the `codefresh-app` role do not have the ability to create other roles or role bindings.

 `codefresh-app-service-account.yaml`
 ```yaml